xmartlabs/Bender/README.md

 }
 ```

-You can read more information about this in [Importing].
+You can read more information about this in [Importing](Documentation/Importing.md).

 If you want to define your network yourself you can do it like this: